Virtual Machine Management

 Introduction

 The beginning section of this lab will introduce you to the basics of creating and managing VMs in OpenShift Virtualization.
-You will see how the web console guides you through the whole process of creating a virtual machine from a pre-defined template.
+Starting with OpenShift 4.18 there is a new Virtualization persona and a tree view for virtual machines that make it easier to visualize and manage your virtualization-based assets.
+After exploring the UI changes, you will see how the web console guides you through the whole process of creating a virtual machine from a pre-defined template.
 We will then review the properties of that VM, do some basic customizations, and perform actions like live migration, that are often expected of virtual machine administrators.

 -